 This type of procedure requires spinal or epidural anesthesia (the lower half of your body is numbed) or general anesthesia (you are asleep).

 The doctor uses transrectal ultrasound (TRUS) to guide several hollow probes (needles) through the skin between the anus and scrotum and into the prostate.
 Very cold gases are then passed through the needles to freeze and destroy the prostate.
 To be sure the prostate is destroyed without too much damage to nearby tissues, the doctor carefully watches the ultrasound during the procedure.
-Warm saltwater is circulated through a catheter in the urethra during the procedure to keep it from freezing.
+Warm saltwater is passed through a catheter in the urethra during the procedure to keep it from freezing.
 The catheter is left in place for several weeks afterward to allow the bladder to empty while you recover.

 Most men have blood in their urine for a day or two after the procedure, as well as soreness in the area where the needles were placed.
 Swelling of the penis or scrotum is also common.